jina-ai/finetuner/docs/get-started/3d-mesh/index.md

 :width: 70%
 ```

 Now let's go to loading our data.
 We'll use `DocumentArray` from the library `docarray`.
-We'll go through all the fs in our directory.
+We'll go through all the files in our directory.
-And we'll recursively read all fs that end with `.off` each f is then loaded into a `Document` and then converted into a point cloud
+And we'll recursively read all files that end with `.off`.
+We split the files between two `DocumentArray`s depending on their uri to train
-tensor using `.load_uri_to_point_cloud_tensor` so can also pass the number of point you want, here we pass 2048.

-Along with loading point clouds, we also assign the `finetuner_label` as a tag.
-This label will be later used during finetuning.
-Finally we save
+and test.

-the resulting `DocumentArray` into a binary f for later use.
-This way we don't have to convert our data to point clouds again.
+Finally we save the resulting `DocumentArray`s into binary files for later use.

 ```python
 import glob